kresusapp/kresus/CONTRIBUTING.md

   fact, it is not allowed to push directly on the `master` branch.
 All changes must go through a merge request.
 - All merge requests must be reviewed and approved by at least one core contributor before they can be considered for a merge.
+The marking of a merge request with the `shipit` label indicates that a merge request can be merged by the author, once the remaining issues / remarks have been addressed; of course, if other questions arise, the author can ask for another round of review (and unmark the MR as `shipit`).
 - Merge requests shouldn't be merged no less than one day after they've been proposed, to make sure people have time to test them and think about all the possible implications they could have.